rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 `CARGO_TARGET_DIR` can be either a relative or absolute path, which makes sense since it's mostly intended for a single project, which can then work from its own position to configure the target directory.

 On the other hand `CARGO_TARGET_BASE_DIR` is intended to be used with several projects, possibly completely unrelated to each other.
 As such, it does not accept relative paths, only absolute ones.
-If a compelling use case is present for a relative path, it can added in the future as a backward-compatible change.
+If a compelling use case is present for a relative path, it can be added in the future as a backward-compatible change.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation